victords/super-bombinhas/README.md

 Super Bombinhas is a retro platformer game inspired by classics like Super Mario World, but with a unique change characters mechanic.
 It is built with Ruby and the Gosu and MiniGL libraries.
 You can download the installers from releases here in GitHub or in [itch.io](https://victords.itch.io/super-bombinhas), where you can also find a more detailed description and a gameplay video.

-## Version 1.2.0
+## Version 1.2.1

-* Various small bug fixes
+* Fixed bug with puzzle pieces (stage 4-4)
-* Nerfed world 2 and world 4 bosses
-* Added some sound effects
-* Visible version number in the starting screen
+* Fixed cursor appearance (only when there are clickable buttons in the screen)
+* Small changes in levels 6-4 and 6-5

 ## Screenshots